-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.
+Requirements for class attendance and make-up exams, assignments, and other work in the course are consistent with university policies.
+See UF Academic Regulations and Policies for more information regarding the University Attendance Policies.

 There are no regularly scheduled class meetings for this section of EVR2001.
 There are, however, scheduled exams.
 Missing these will incur a score of zero unless you can provide evidence that the assessment was missed due to an excusable reason.